How We Treat Our Employees

 a) Employee rights

 All employees are voluntarily hired for manufacturing positions and must be at least 18 years of age.
 Student workers under the age of 18 will not perform work that is likely to jeopardize their health or safety.

-best serve our markets and the communities in which we do business.
+our markets and the communities in which we do business.
 The varied experiences, skills and qualifications of our people enhance the company’s overall effectiveness.
-We promote an environment where each employee
+We promote an environment where each employee is valued, respected,

-based on age, race, skin color, social background, religion, ethnicity or national origin, gender, gender identity and expression, disability, genetic information, sexual orientation, political affiliation, union membership,
+on age, race, skin color, social background, religion, ethnicity or national origin, gender, gender identity and expression, disability, genetic information, sexual orientation, political affiliation, union membership, marital status,

 c) Communication /Open Door Policy

 We believe that to be successful, the free exchange of ideas, information and discussions with all employees is critical.
 Open, honest, non‐defensive communication facilitates the continuous improvement of our company.
 Employees

 are encouraged to express their ideas, concerns, suggestions and comments on a personal basis with anyone in management at any time and without fear of retaliation.

 Our Guiding Principles state that the relationship between employees and the Company

 is built on “mutual trust, personal integrity, respect for the dignity of the individual, a spirit of cooperation, and a sense of family and good humor.”